cashjohnson/CSCI-3308-Womack-Sum2017/index.md

 ### Class Forum

 I will be teaching multiple courses this summer and have not been provided with additional help (TA's).
-So, inorder to ensure you receive the help you need, we will be using [Piazza](https://piazza.com/colorado/summer2017/csci3308/home) for discussion/questions regarding problem sets and programming assignments.
+So in order to ensure you receive the help you need, we will be using [Piazza](https://piazza.com/colorado/summer2017/csci3308/home) for discussion/questions regarding problem sets and programming assignments.

 Sign up using the following link: [Piazza Forum - CSCI 3308](https://piazza.com/colorado/summer2017/csci3308)